 To ensure job descriptions are current and relevant, either Party may request, in writing, that a review take place as follows:

-(a) A maximum of three (3) to be under review at any one time.
-This number can be increased by mutual agreement.
+- (a) A maximum of three (3) to be under review at any one time.
+This number can be increased by mutual agreement. - (b) The review will be initiated within thirty (30) days of the written request.